aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 Remember our old friend `Binding#eval` from the template section?
-Well it has a cousin `Object#instance_eval` that takes a proc and evaluate it in the context of the object.
+Well it has a cousin `Object#instance_eval` that takes a proc and evaluates it in the context of the object.
 Let's watch it work its
 magic:

 ```ruby